TanglePay/GroupFi-Chatbox/packages/sdk/README.md

     * When executing `loadChatbox`, the Chatbox web page will only be embedded on a PC and not on a mobile device.
     * If the Chatbox is loaded successfully, you will be able to listen for the `chatbox-ready` event.

-  * `on`: Used to listen for events triggered by the Chatbox.
+  * `chatbox-ready event`: Used to listen for events triggered by the Chatbox.
     The currently available event is:
     * `chatbox-ready`: Triggered when the Chatbox webpage has been successfully loaded.